tylerthedeveloper/tylerthedeveloper.github.io/_posts/2018-01-10-day-1-intro-and-arrays.md

 ## Discussion
-This is is simple - we go through the list n times, holding one  value constant in the outer loop
+This is is simple - for each element in the list, we go over the subsequent elements in the list.
+This is why our runtime is O(n^2).

 ## Solution: V2 - Based on counting sort --> [read about it here](https://www.geeksforgeeks.org/counting-sort/)
 **New constraints and rules:**